 Set aside parts of the meal youre preparing for the rest of the family and serve them later to your baby.
 Cook the family’s vegetables without salt – adults can add it later if they wish, but the vegetables will be safe to use in your baby food recipes.

 Whenever you’re prepping ingredients for the family meal, cut up a bit extra and pop in the freezer to cook for baby.

 On really busy days, use foods that don’t need cooking, like bananas and avocados.

 Splash out on a baby food maker, which cuts out all the individual steps needed to prepare baby food and allows you to do something else whilst your purees are in production!

 8. Do you have any tips for making food for daycare/travel?

 Frozen baby food cubes are ideal for travel and can be packed in a cooler with ice cubes for longer journeys.
 Avocado and banana are ideal for short trips as you can just pop them in your bag, then take them out and mash them as needed… no cooking or pureeing required!

 When preparing food for daycare, be sure to check if your facility allows all foods—some will ask that you do not send foods containing egg or nuts, for example, in order to protect children with food allergies.
 Be sure to label any food you send for your child with their name and the date of preparation.

 If baby refuses a new food, don’t assume that he’ll never like it!
-Sometimes it takes several tries before your little one will accept a new flavour and his taste buds change a great deal at first.
-A favourite food one day can be refused altogether the nextlikewise, a food he’s always previously refused may later become a firm favourite!
+Sometimes it takes several tries before your little one will accept a new flavor and his taste buds change a great deal at first.
+A favorite food one day can be refused altogether the next likewise, a food he’s always previously refused may later become a firm favorite!